kikomi/json-formatter/README.md

-# json-formatter
+# JSON Formatter
-Yet, another one JSON formatter
+Yet, another one JSON formatter.
+Formats a JSON string into a propperly indented and aligned string.
+The indentation (number of spaces) is controlled via parameter.

 ## Development
 1. Install NPM